arman-rai/Notes/Documentations/Blue.md

 Easy as usual

-It was like a walkthrough used msfconsole most of the time too ez k lekhnu esko ta
+It was like a walkthrough used [[metasploit]] most of the time too ez k lekhnu esko ta